kyma-project/telemetry-manager/docs/user/03-traces.md

 ```

 ### Eventing
 The Kyma [Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/) component dispatches events from an in- or out-cluster backend to your workload.
-Hereby, it is leveraging the [cloudevents](https://cloudevents.io/) protocol which natively supports the [W3C Trace Context](https://www.w3.org/TR/trace-context) propagation.
+It leverages the [CloudEvents](https://cloudevents.io/) protocol, which natively supports the [W3C Trace Context](https://www.w3.org/TR/trace-context) propagation.
 That said, the Eventing component already propagates trace context properly but does not enrich a trace with more advanced span data.

 ### Serverless
-All engines for the [Serverless](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/serverless/) runtime integrate the [Open Telemetry SDK](https://opentelemetry.io/docs/reference/specification/metrics/sdk/) by default.
-With that, trace propagation will no longer be your concern, as the used middlewares are configured to automatically propagate the context for chained calls.
-By having the Telemetry endpoints configured by default, it also reports custom spans for incoming and outgoing requests.
-With the provided [tooling](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-serverless/svls-12-customize-function-traces/), more spans can be easily added as part of your Serverless source code.
+By default, all engines for the [Serverless](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/serverless/) module integrate the [Open Telemetry SDK](https://opentelemetry.io/docs/reference/specification/metrics/sdk/).
+With that, trace propagation no longer is your concern, because the used middlewares are configured to automatically propagate the context for chained calls.
+Because the Telemetry endpoints are configured by default, Serverless also reports custom spans for incoming and outgoing requests.
+With the provided [tooling](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-serverless/svls-12-customize-function-traces/), you can add more spans as part of your Serverless source code.

 ## Limitations

 The trace gateway setup is designed using the following assumptions:
-- The collector has no autoscaling options yet and has a limited resource setup of 1 CPU and 1 GiB Memory
+- The collector has no autoscaling options yet and has a limited resource setup of 1 CPU and 1 GiB memory.
-- Batching is enabled, and a batch will contain up to 512 Spans/batch
+- Batching is enabled, and a batch will contain up to 512 Spans/batch.
-- An unavailability of a destination must be survived for 5 minutes without direct loss of trace data
+- An unavailability of a destination must be survived for 5 minutes without direct loss of trace data.
-- An average span consists of 40 attributes with 64 character length
+- An average span consists of 40 attributes with 64 character length.

-It results in the following limitations:
+This leads to the following limitations:
 ### Throughput
 The maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
-If more data needs to be ingested, it can result in a refusal of more data.
+If more data must be ingested, it can result in a refusal of more data.

 ### Unavailability of output
-The destination can be unavailable for up to 5 minutes; a retry for data will be up to 5min, and then data is dropped.
+For up to 5 minutes, a retry for data is attempted when the destination is unavailable.
+After that, data is dropped.

 ### No guaranteed delivery
-The used buffers are volatile, and the data can be lost on the otel-collector instance crash.
+The used buffers are volatile.
+If the OTel collector instance crashes, trace data can be lost.

 ### Single TracePipeline support